SuryaKshetra/project.github.io/Veeresh/veeresh_reflections.md

 - Trees: In-order, pre-order, post-order.
 - Graphs: Depth-First Search (DFS), Breadth-First Search (BFS).

+### Applications:

+- Trees: Used in hierarchical data like file systems, database indexing, and syntax trees.
+- Graphs: Applied in networks, social media, shortest path problems, and dependency resolution.

 ## Deliberate on sorting and searching algorithms, the technique behind each and they connect to real world
 -